InQBarna/ios-project-setup/README.md

     - Set the correct firebaseid on Fastfile (see step 6)
     - Create the provisioning profiles using: `bundle exec fastlane update_devices_and_profiles`
     - MANUALLY unset "Automatically manage signing"
-    - MANUALLY select the newly created prov profiles for every target
+    - MANUALLY select the newly created prov profiles for every config

 Now `bundle exec fastlane firebase` should work ! (unless your project doesn't even compile :D )